SQF Program FAQs

 I recently heard of the SQF Information Day program.
 What is an SQF Information Day?
 Can I attend one?

-An ideal outlet for new business, Information Day attendees will leave with new insights, connections, and a clear understanding of how they can implement a food safety and quality program, all for a very low registration fee of $50 USD.
+An ideal outlet for new business, Information Day attendees will leave with new insights, connections, and a clear understanding of how they can implement a food safety and quality program.

 The SQF Information Day is targeted primarily to: